 Customers at the Lichfield Co-op raised £500 by giving up the dividends earned on their purchases which will enable the Lichfield 5th Cubs to buy five new tents for their camp.

 Lichfield Co-op store manager Nicky Gilbert said: “We are part of the Tamworth Co-operative Society which gives thousands of pounds each year to local good causes through the Community Dividend Fund.
-It is our customers who nominate the organisation they want to support.
 I’m really pleased that this year we have been able to help the Cubs.”

 Pack leader Beth Brown said the windfall could not have come at a better time because the group is growing all the time.